shnarazk/splr/README.md

 ## Usage

-Splr is a standalone program, taking an CNF file.
+Splr is a standalone program, taking a CNF file.
 The result will be saved to a file.

 ```
 $ splr tests/sample.cnf